Finding the Best Places to Retire Since 2006!

 Notes: The University of the South is not known as a party school, but the parties that do happen are at the frat houses.
-The town has grown by 6% within the last decade.
+The town has maintained its population within the last decade.
 Home prices have increased 21% since a year ago.

 Recommended as a Retirement Spot?
 Yes